Loan Repayment Strategies

 Remember that waiting will cost you

-Don’t be fooled by the six month “grace period” you get before you have to start making payments.
+Don’t be fooled by the six month grace period you get before you have to start making payments.
+While you are not required to make payments during the grace period most loans will still be accruing interest.

 Refinance and consolidate